wireapp/websql/README.md

 - Degraded support in Safari (use of Web Workers which does not allow multi-window env)
 - Degraded support in Edge 18 and below (use of Pseudo Web Worker which runs in the main thread and does not allow multi-window env as Edge does not support window.crypto nor IndexedDB inside Workers) (Note that Edge 77 Beta supports Shared Worker as it is based on Chromium)

-SQLite is public domain, websql and sql.js is MIT licensed.
+SQLite is under public domain, sql.js is MIT licensed and websql is GNU licensed.

 ## Demo